Symmetric operads in abstract symmetric spectra: Preliminaries on spectra

-is a weak equivalence.
-While symmetric i-monoidality is satisfied relatively often, symmetroidality and in particular symmetric flatness are more rare.
-For example, simplicial sets are symmetric i-monoidal and symmetroidal, but not symmetric flat.
-Simplicial presheaves with the projective model structure are symmetric i-monoidal.
-For a commutative ring $R$ the category of chain complexes of $R$-modules is symmetric i-monoidal, symmetroidal, and symmetric flat precisely if $R$ contains~$\Q$, but none of these properties hold otherwise.
-These and further basic examples are discussed in \cop{\refsect{examples}}.
+While symmetric h-monoidality is satisfied for many model categories $\C$, symmetroidality and in particular symmetric flatness are more rare.
+For example, simplicial sets are symmetric h-monoidal and symmetroidal, but not symmetric flat.
+Simplicial presheaves with the projective model structure are symmetric h-monoidal, but not symmetroidal.
+For a commutative ring $R$ the category of chain complexes of $R$-modules is symmetric h-monoidal, symmetroidal, and symmetric flat precisely if $R$ contains~$\Q$, but none of these properties hold otherwise.
+These and further basic examples are discussed in \csy{\refchap{examples}}.
 A more sophisticated example is the positive stable model structure on $R$-modules in symmetric sequences, i.e., \emph{symmetric $R$-spectra} with values in an abstract model category $\C$ (subject to some mild conditions).
-This category is symmetric i-monoidal, symmetroidal, and symmetric flat.
-See \refth{stable.R} for the precise statement.
+This category is symmetric h-monoidal, symmetroidal, and symmetric flat, see \refpr{stable.R.positive} for the precise statement.

-A \emph{monoidal left Bousfield localization} $\LL_S^\t \C$ of a symmetric monoidal model category $\C$ with respect to a class $S$ is the left Bousfield localization in the bicategory of symmetric monoidal model categories.
-Its underlying model category can be computed as $\LL_{S^\t} \C$, where $S^\t$ denotes the monoidal saturation of~$S$ in~$\C$.
-If $\C$ is tractable, $S^\t$ can be taken to be $S \t \text{(co)dom} (I)$, where $I$ is some set of generating cofibrations with cofibrant source.
-See \cop{\refsect{existence.localization}} for further details.
+A \emph{monoidal left Bousfield localization} $\LL_S^\t \C$ of a symmetric monoidal model category $\C$ with respect to a class~$S$ is the left Bousfield localization in the bicategory of symmetric monoidal model categories.
+Its underlying model category can be computed as $\LL_{S^\t} \C$, where $S^\t$ denotes the monoidal saturation of~$S$ in~$\C$, which can be computed as $S^\t = \{\mcr S \t X, X \in \C \text{ cofibrant}\}$.
+If $\C$ is tractable, $S^\t$ can be taken to be $\mcr S \t \text{(co)dom} (I)$, where $I$ is some set of generating cofibrations with cofibrant source.
+This notion is due to Barwick \cite[Proposition~4.47]{Barwick:Left}, the term monoidal localization was coined by White \cite{White:Monoidal}.

 For a finite group $G$ and a subgroup $H$ and some object $X$ with a left $H$-action, we write $G \cdot_H X := \colim_H (\coprod_{G} X)$.
 It carries a natural left $G$-action.